deborahnavarro17/support/index.md

 {: #getting-customer-support}

 If you experience problems with {{site.data.keyword.Bluemix}}, you have several support options, such as getting help through a forum, or opening a support ticket.
 {:shortdesc}

 ## Getting help
 {: #getting-help}
-To open a support ticket or find other help options, you can use the Support widget.
-You can also go directly to the Stack Overflow or developerWorks (dW) Answers forums to search information or post questions.
-If you are using an account that is linked between {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.BluSoftlayer}}, see [Using the Support widget for linked accounts](#using-avatar-linked) and [Opening a support ticket for linked accounts](#open-ticket-linked).
+To find help options or open a support ticket, you can use the Support widget.
+To search for information or post questions, you can go directly to the Stack Overflow forum for technical issues or the developerWorks (dW) Answers forum for other questions.
+If you are using an account that is linked between {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.BluSoftlayer}}, see [Using the Support widget for linked accounts](#using-avatar-linked) and [Opening a support ticket for linked accounts](/docs/support/index.html#open-ticket-linked).

-{:shortdesc}

 ### Using the Support widget
 {: #using-avatar}
 The Support widget enables you to get help and provide feedback.

 To open the Support widget, log in to the {{site.data.keyword.Bluemix_notm}} console.
 On the menu bar, click **Support** and select **Find Answers** to locate answers to your questions.
-On the page that is displayed, type your question in the search field.
-Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
-The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.
-Although the support widget is the preferred method for obtaining support, if you cannot log in to Bluemix, you can use the [Get Help](http://www.ibm.biz/bluemixsupport) page to submit a ticket as well.
+Enter your question in the search field to display answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow.
+You can also click **POST TO STACK OVERFLOW** to post a technical question, or open a ticket by clicking **GET IN TOUCH**.
+The support widget is the preferred method for obtaining support, but if you cannot log in to Bluemix, you can use the [Get Help](http://www.ibm.biz/bluemixsupport) page to submit a ticket.

 ### Using the Support widget for linked accounts
 {: #using-avatar-linked}